epfl-lasa/SAHR_database/README.md

 7. Click `Ellipsoid` button to fit the selected data segment using an ellipse (for 2D data) or an ellipsoid (for 3D data).
 If you want to calculate the main axes of the fitted ellipse/ellipsoid, first press `Axes` and then click `Ellipsoid`.

-8. Click `Export Segment` button to export the above-selected data segment into an independent `.mat` file.
+8. Click `Export Segment` button to export the above-selected data segment into an independent `mat` file.